Areas of Severe Thunderstorms and Excessive Rainfall Through This Weekend

 Marine Zone Forecast

-Northwest wind 5 to 10 knots becoming north late in the evening, then becoming southeast after midnight veering south early in the morning.
-Chance of rain after midnight.
+Northeast wind 5 to 10 knots backing north after midnight.
+Patchy fog early in the morning.
 Waves around 1 foot.

 Basemap Options